 The lists below describe the projects the IRLab is currently involved with and those which we previously contributed to.
 Click on the titles for more information.

-GeRT: Generalizing Robot Manipulation Tasks: The objective is to develop new methods to cope with novelty in manipulation tasks by enabling the robot to autonomously generalize its manipulation skills to new objects.
+GeRT: Generalizing Robot Manipulation Tasks: The objective of this project was to develop new methods to cope with novelty in manipulation tasks by enabling the robot to autonomously generalize its manipulation skills to new objects.
 The basic idea is that some successful implementations of a certain robot manipulation task, such as serving a drink, are given as input.
 These programs then constitute a database of prototypes representing that class of task.
 When confronted with a novel instance of the same task the robot needs to generalize from the prototypes.
 In this way, prototypical task plans may be mapped to a new plan that is suitable for handling different geometric, kinematic, and dynamic task settings, hence solving a task that is physically substantially different but similar at an abstract level.
-Birmingham's involvement is led by Dr. Richard Dearden, Dr. Jeremy Wyatt and Dr. Rustam Stolkin.
+Birmingham's involvement was led by Dr. Richard Dearden, Dr. Jeremy Wyatt and Dr. Rustam Stolkin.

-CogX: Cognitive Systems that Self-Understand and Self-Extend: This project is concerned with building a theory, together with robotic implementations, of how cognitive systems, particularly robots, can understand what they know, and how what they know changes when they act.
+CogX: Cognitive Systems that Self-Understand and Self-Extend: This project was concerned with building a theory, together with robotic implementations, of how cognitive systems, particularly robots, can understand what they know, and how what they know changes when they act.
 The IR Lab will also be the coordinator of this project, which starts May 1st 2008 and runs until the end of June 2012.
-The project is led by Jeremy Wyatt, Richard Dearden, Aaron Sloman and Nick Hawes.
+The project was led by Jeremy Wyatt, Richard Dearden, Aaron Sloman and Nick Hawes.